jcoliz/AzDevice.IoTHubWorker/examples/I2cTempHumidityMonitor/README.md

 Along the way, it also serves as example for how to construct a new model using the [Digital Twins Definition Language](https://github.com/Azure/opendigitaltwins-dtdl) to meet the use cases posed by a custom scenario.

+Note that this example can work on any board which has an I<sup>2</sup>C bus available, supports the .NET runtime, and runs the .NET IoT Bindings.
+I've only tested in on Raspberry Pi.

 ## Bill of Materials